eaglestone/ks3-computing/year_7/kodu.md

-#Kodu—medium term plan
+#Kodu

+## Learning objectives

 _Year 7, Length: 6 weeks_

-##Learning objectives
 The lesson overview and example lesson plans below are just a guide.
 Plans should be tailored for each class.
 However, the objectives below should be covered as a minimum during this unit of work.

-####Level 4:
+###Level 4:
 Analyse and tackle problems by:

--decomposing them into smaller parts
+- decomposing them into smaller parts
--using logical reasoning to explain simple algorithms
+- using logical reasoning to explain simple algorithms

 Develop solutions to problems by:

--designing, writing and debugging procedures that accomplish specific goals -using sequences, selection and repetition to implement algorithms
+- designing, writing and debugging procedures that accomplish specific goals
+- using sequences, selection and repetition to implement algorithms

-####Level 5
+###Level 5
 Problem solve and model situations and processes by:

--tracing flowcharts, state machines and other diagrams to explain how a process or model works
+- tracing flowcharts, state machines and other diagrams to explain how a process or model works

 Produce algorithms by:

--creating precise and accurate sequences of instructions -tracing and explaining code in textual and diagrammatic languages
+- creating precise and accurate sequences of instructions
+- tracing and explaining code in textual and diagrammatic languages

-##Guidance for teachers
+## Guidance for teachers #

 ###Lesson overview
 |Lesson    		|Content			|Notes			|
 |-|-|-|